 In 1900 the Gold Standard Act was enacted, placing U.S. currency on the gold standard.

 McKinley campaigned to increase the tariff income to reduce internal taxes and to increase the expansion of American industry and employment as a whole.
-He was a firm believer in buying made in America products.

 This promise came to fruition with the passing of the Dingley Tariff Act in 1897.